CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 2. Select category: at the top-left corner, there are boxes for categories.
 Select (or Click) the box named `Annotation File`.
 3. Then, on the right panel, named `Selected Files`, you can see the selected file under the folder named `Selected Annotation File`.

-Please repeat for quantification file.
+Please repeat for quantification file(s).
 Most data processing tools report one feature-leve quantified data, which is required for MSstats.
 It should be selected for `Feature` category.
 For `MaxQunat` output, MSstats requires two quantification report, `evidence.txt` for `Features` and `proteinGroups.txt` for `Proteins`.
-Please repeat to select those two files in the corresponding category.
+Repeat to select those two files in the corresponding category.

 <center>
 ![](img/run_msstats_workflow/msstats_workflow_file_selection_popup_final.png)